Student Appeal Procedure

 Academic departments hear complaints, grievances, and appeals related to academic matters.
 This may include adding, dropping, and withdrawing from courses as well as grade appeals and complaints about courses.
 Procedures for these issues are set by the School or College, unless they involve allegations of academic dishonesty outlined in UWS Chapter 14.

-If you have a concern within your academic department, please contact the appropriate person from this list of College of Engineering & Applied Science Contacts.
+If you have a concern within your academic department, please contact the department chair from the appropriate College of Engineering & Applied Science department.

 Undergraduate Appeal Procedure